Information for Districts

 Districts' Report of Adoption is due April 15th.
 It will also be completed online at the Tennessee Book Company website.
 An electronic copy is to be sent to the Office of Textbook Services.
 The timely filing of these reports is critical in assisting the depository and the respective publishers in projecting needs and acquiring sufficient inventory to deliver books to meet your needs prior to the opening of schools in the fall.
 We recommend that you appoint your committees as soon as possible and provide opportunities for them to discuss curriculum needs and to plan for careful evaluation of the approved textbooks and instructional materials.

-Systems may adopt and purchase books not on the official list by following the Guidelines for Use of Textbook Programs Not on Contract that will go into effect in 2015 (coming soon).
+Systems may adopt and purchase books not on the official list by following the Guidelines for Use of Textbook Programs Not on Contract.
+View these guidelines and the LEA Waiver Request Form.

 - Process I – No books are listed on the Official Textbook List for the course